Lon of Lone Mountain

-Lon of Lone Mountain is a 1915 American short silent drama film directed by Joe De Grasse, witten by Ida May Park, and featuring Lon Chaney and Arthur Shirley.The film is now presumed lost.
+Lon of Lone Mountain is a 1915 American short silent drama film directed by Joe De Grasse, written by Ida May Park, and featuring Lon Chaney and Arthur Shirley.
+It only ran one reel.
+The film is now presumed lost.
 A still exists showing Lon Chaney in the role of "Lon", the mountain man.

 Plot

 Melissa lives in a backward mountain community with her stern stepfather, Dan Hadley.
 Her sweetheart, Lon Moore, is horrified by the beatings Melissa receives from her stepdad.
 Meanwhile, a handsome new schoolmaster has arrived in the community, and all of the women fawn over him.
 The schoolteacher takes an interest in Melissa, protects her from abuse and finally induces her to enroll as a student at the school.
 Lon becomes wildly jealous, and convinces the other men that the schoolteacher is out to steal all of their women.
 Lon soon realizes however that the teacher actually has good intentions, and when the townspeople make an attempt to kill him, Lon shields the man and is injured himself.
 Melissa realizes what a good man Lon is, and she decides to go back to him.